navidmafi/SimpleTime/README.md

 ## SimpleTime
-**Mainstream support for this project ended on 6 July 2021.
-I don't have any plans to continue to work on this. only bug fixes and performance changes until end of life.
-However SimpleTime has been and always will be open to contributions!**

 A simple cross-platform timer and stopwatch app with modern design in mind.
 Using Neutralino JS.
 Bugs are expected, May not be used in production.